 - is made up of 70 'bioregions' (broadscale habitats) comprising 30 reef bioregions and 40 non-reefal bioregions

-- has over 2000km² of mangroves, with species representing 54 per cent of the world's mangrove diversity
+- has more than 2000km² of mangroves, with species representing 54 per cent of the world's mangrove diversity

 - has about 6000 square kilometres of seagrass beds

-- includes about 900 islands ranging from small coral cays to large continental islands
+- includes about 1050 islands ranging from small coral cays to large continental islands.

 Managing the Great Barrier Reef Marine Park's biodiversity

 We use a suite of management tools to look after the Reef's biodiversity, including legislation, zoning plans and permits, as well as research, partnerships, education and compliance measures.

-The Reef's vast size and complexity means that a collaborative approach is one of the most important considerations for the long-term management of biodiversity.
+The Reef's vast size and complexity means a collaborative approach is one of the most important considerations for the long-term management of biodiversity.
 Any one organisation working in isolation cannot achieve what is necessary to protect the Reef's biodiversity.
-The GBRMPA is not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef and many other government agencies, stakeholders and community members play a crucial role.
+GBRMPA is not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef and many other government agencies, stakeholders and community members play a crucial role.